 Lean Six Sigma is a trajectory.
 Individuals gain mastery by progressing through a hierarchy of certifications that includes Green Belt and Black Belt.
 These certifications have no expiration date, and no single organization administers LSS certification exams.

 Individuals earn the PMP designation by passing the PMP exam, which is administered solely by the Project Management Institute (PMI)®.
-To take the exam, individuals must meet professional project management training and experience.
+To take the exam, individuals must meet PMI eligibility requirements, which include professional project management training and experience.
 To pass PMI’s rigorous PMP exam, individuals must demonstrate thorough knowledge of the Institute’s Project Management Body of Knowledge (PMBOK® Guide).
 The PMP certification process can take several years and the certification must be renewed every three years through professional development units.